Besttenson/5ARIP10/README.md

 1. The extra filtering code uses functions from the waymax repository, therefore the required Waymax packages need to be installed from [./waymax/docs/requirements.txt](./waymax/docs/requirements.txt)

-2. When WODM data is installed locally but does not include the whole dataset, it is required to run [./waymax/file_renamer.py](./waymax/file_renamer.py) to change the ending of each TFRecord file name.
-It is required to change the directory variable to the location of the WODM files.
+2. When WOMD data is installed locally but does not include the whole dataset, it is required to run [./waymax/file_renamer.py](./waymax/file_renamer.py) to change the ending of each TFRecord file name.
+It is required to change the directory variable to the location of the WOMD files.

 3. The extra filtering code can be run and visualized in the [./waymax/scenario_extraction.ipynb](./waymax/scenario_extraction.ipynb) notebook.

     The extra filtering code can also be run from the [./waymax/scenario_filtering.py](./waymax/scenario_filtering.py) file for use on the HPC.

-    Note: it is required to add the location of the WODM data and categorization files into both files befor use.
-Furthermore, at the end of the WODM location it is required to include training_tfexample.tfrecord@## where the ## need to be replaced with the number of TFRecord files in the data folder.
+    Note: it is required to add the location of the WOMD data and categorization files into both files befor use.
+Furthermore, at the end of the WOMD location it is required to include training_tfexample.tfrecord@## where the ## need to be replaced with the number of TFRecord files in the data folder.

 ## Chaning extra filtering parameters